thinkopensolutions/tko-crm/README.md

 ----------------
 Your developments may no longer be maintained and paid by yourself only!

-The maintenance costs of your Apps will be supported by the entire Odoo community.
+The maintenance costs of the Apps will be supported by TKO.
 This includes bugfixes, migrations and functional improvements.

 Come by legitimacy and sponsorship
 ----------------